phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 #### Python Tests  system/python
 This is a collection of test profiles having an external dependency on Python

+#### RISC-V Tests In system  system/riscv
+This is a collection of test profiles where there have been successful benchmark results submitted to OpenBenchmarking.org from RISC-V CPU architecture hardware, i.e. these tests are proven to be RISC-V compatible though not necessarily all compatible test profiles for the given architecture - just those with submitted public results previously on OpenBenchmarking.org.

 #### Scientific Tests  system/scientific
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a scientific software test.